Your AVID questions answered

 Yes.
 Pilots only need to have submitted an application for an AVID or an ASIC to operate an aircraft.
 The application will be processed and appropriate background checks undertaken prior to the AVID or ASIC being issued to an eligible pilot.

-Pilots under 18 cannot have a background security check carried out on them and cannot be issued with an AVID.
+Pilots under 18 cannot be issued with an AVID.

 No. The background checking disqualifying criteria are different.
 Those required for the ASIC are at a higher level.
 A person who is eligible for an AVID may not necessarily meet the standards required to be issued with an ASIC.

-You will need to complete online form at Aviation ID Australia.
+You will need to complete the online form at Aviation ID Australia.

 Yes.
 You must complete the full form and provide all necessary supporting documentation.